laravel/docs/cashier-paddle.md

 Please note that the billable instance must already be a customer within Paddle.
 Internally, Cashier will use the user's customer ID to retrieve the prices in their currency.
 So, for example, a user living in the United States will see prices in USD while a user in Belgium will see prices in EUR.
 If no matching currency can be found the default currency of the product will be used.
 You can customize all prices of a product or subscription plan in the Paddle control panel.

-<a name="prices-coupons"></a>
+<a name="price-discounts"></a>
-### Coupons
+### Discounts

-You may also choose to display prices after a coupon reduction.
-When calling the `previewPrices` method, one coupon ID may be passed like this:
+You may also choose to display prices after a discount.
+When calling the `previewPrices` method, one discount ID may be passed like this:

     use Laravel\Paddle\Cashier;